 Your mind is wired to recognize patterns in this data.
 This information source has been developing and expanding since you were born taking in every interaction, positive or negative, and cataloging it.

-Intuition is considered the fast system of thinking (System 1) that draws from that catalogue in your brain to inform your decisions2.
-This compares to analytical style of thinking (System 2) that is slow and follows rules to derive your answer.
+Intuition is considered the fast system of thinking (System 1) that draws from that catalog in your brain to inform your decisions2.
+This compares to the analytical style of thinking (System 2) that is slow and follows rules to derive your answer.

 Using intuition for generating ideas in business to provide real success is a strategic way of looking at intuition and one gaining recognition in management circles.